18 fun things to do in Northumberland with kids

-Things to do in Northumberland
+Top things to do in Northumberland

 Visit Northumberland: historic sites and attractions

 Kids will love learning about Roman history at various attractions along this 73 mile long landmark.
 It was built following a visit to Britain by the emperor Hadrian in AD 122.
 He wanted to form a frontier at this most Northern point of the Roman Empire.

-Vindolanda & Roman Army Museum
+2. Vindolanda & Roman Army Museum

 Learn about the life of Roman soldiers who lived and fought along Hadrian’s Wall in this dedicated museum on the site of one of its most excavated forts.
 Vindolanda was a place where the Roman Army had homes, shops and bath houses as well as defences.

 This is the place to go to learn about the history of Alnwick and its people.
 Highlights of Bailiffgate Museum for children to explore include the Victorian school room, replica Northumbrian mine and vintage toys exhibition.

 Learn about Northumberland’s mining heritage at this museum based around a former colliery pit and community.
 The Woodhorn Museum is packed full of mining artefacts as well as art exhibitions inspired by local people and the industrial landscape.

-Visit Northumberland: historic houses and castles
+Things to do in Northumberland: historic houses and castles

-Conquer a Northumberland castle or 70
+5. Conquer a Northumberland castle or 70

 An excellent Northumberland castle for a family day out is Prudhoe Castle where you can have a picnic on the lawns, walk the dry moat, explore the keep or discover the place’s past in the Georgian manor house enclosed in the castle walls.

 Wannabe engineers will find a visit to Cragside fascinating.
 This country home was owned by Victorian inventor Lord William Armstrong and his wife Margaret who turned it into a thoroughly modern house of its time.
 It was the first building in the world to be lit by hydroelectricity.

-Visit Holy Island and Lindisfarne Castle
+7. Visit Holy Island and Lindisfarne Castle

 Cross the tidal causeway, checking the tide times carefully, to the 1,000 acres of Holy Island.
 This tiny place has seen its fair share of history having been home to an order of monks form 635 AD until the 8th Century when Vikings overran the island.

-Belsay Hall and Castle
+8. Belsay Hall and Castle

 If you love history and architecture than Belsay Hall and Castle is a wonderful place to explore.
 The Medieval castle was abandoned by the former residents – the Middleton family – in 1817 when they moved into the neighbouring, newly built Victorian manor house inspired by Grecian design.

-Go Ape, Matfen Hall
+9. Go Ape, Matfen Hall